 Live with Integrity

-Integrity means aligning actions with values.
-Be honest, keep promises, and choose what’s right even when no one’s watching.
-Each choice that reflects your principles builds self-trust, which strengthens reliance on your inner guidance.
+Integrity aligns actions with values.
+Be honest, keep promises, and act in ways that build self-trust.
+Each choice that reflects your principles strengthens reliance on inner guidance.

-- Be honest with yourself: Notice true feelings and motivations without sugarcoating.
+- Be honest with yourself: Notice your feelings and motivations without sugarcoating.

 - Keep your word: Follow through on commitments to others and yourself.